 Bray Head Walk – Valentia Island, Kerry

 Walking to Bray Head along the coastline of Valentia Island, County Kerry is a fantastic way to spend a couple of hours.
 Part of the Wild Atlantic Way, a UNESCO Heritage site and views of a Star Wars filming location (the Skellig Islands) make the Bray Head loop walk simply unmissable.
-The route is waymarked and family-friendly, and the Old Bray Head Tower is worth a look from a military and historical perspective.
+The route is waymarked and family-friendly, and the Old Bray Head Tower is worth a look from military and historical perspective.

 Slieve League Walk – Donegal